yemikifouly/Roadmap/learning_team/README.md

 * Provide learners with necessary information.
 * Form and oversee Discussion Groups.
 * Organize activities to keep learners engaged.
-* Collaborate with the Operations Team to organize the bootcamps' kick-off events.
+* Collaborate with the Administration Team to organize the bootcamps' kick-off events.
 * Oversee the activities of the (only) OM Study Group: OM Explorers.

 ### 3. Tech Team